Eisaku Satō: Personal life

 Satō married Hiroko Satō (佐藤 寛子) in 1926 and had two sons, Ryūtarō and Shinji.
-Hiroko's father, Matsusuke Satō, was Eisaku's paternal uncle.
-After Matsusuke died in 1911, Hiroko was raised by her maternal uncle, diplomat Yōsuke Matsuoka.
+Hiroko's father, Matsusuke Satō, was Eisaku's maternal uncle and the head of main Satō family.
+After Matsusuke died in 1911, Hiroko, her sister and mother were supported by her maternal uncle, diplomat Yōsuke Matsuoka.
 Their son Shinji followed his father into politics, serving in both houses and as a cabinet minister.
 Shinji's son-in-law, Masashi Adachi, currently serves in the House of Councillors, and formerly worked as an aide for his cousin-in-law, Eisaku's grandnephew, Shinzo Abe.

-In a 1969 Shukan Asahi interview with novelist Shūsaku Endō, Hiroko accused him of being a rake and a wife-beater.
+In a 1969 Shukan Asahi interview with novelist Shūsaku Endō, Hiroko accused Satō of being a rake and a wife-beater.
 His hobbies included golf, fishing, and the Japanese tea ceremony.
-Nobusuke Kishi (his older brother) and Shinzō Abe (his grandnephew) were also both former prime ministers.
+Nobusuke Kishi (his older brother) and Shinzō Abe (his grandnephew) were also both prime ministers.